 When you breed two different sized poodles like the mini and the standard they can become off balanced.
 A common example will be a dog with a long body and short legs.
 You can also end up with a larger dog with fine-bones or small dogs with big heads.

-Also the mini poodle’s temperament is very different from a standard poodle.
-While the Standard is more gentle, a mini can be high strung.
+Also the mini poodle’s temperament is different from a standard poodle.
+While the Standard is gentler, a mini can be high strung.
 When combining the two you won’t know what personality you get until they are grown.

 What is the temperament of a Moyen Poodle?

 Moyen Poodles are intelligent, quick learners who relish mental activities and are often easy to train.
 They’re deeply affectionate, forming tight bonds with families, making them suitable for various households, from singles to seniors.